philterphactory/prosthetic-runner/README.md

 * Visit the admin site (/admin/) on your server.
 Log in.
 Click the "add" button next to 'prosthetics'.
 * Fill in the name and description of your prosthetic.
 Can be anything.
 * The classname needs to be the python classname of the implementation of your prosthetic.
 The bundled interesting prosthetic classes are "emotional.prosthetic.Emotional" or "dreamer.prosthetic.Dreamer".
+If your classname is the same as the folder name, but capitalized, you can just use a single word ('emotional' or 'dreamer' in this case).
 * Server should be the hostname of the weavrs server you want your prosthetic to talk to.
 Probably www.weavrs.com.
 * Consumer key/secret are from the prosthetic page on the weavrs server.
 Visit http://www.weavrs.com/developer/ for details.
 * Check 'show on homepage' if this is the main prosthetic you want to run on this server.
+A server can contain multiple prosthetics, but only one will be displayed on the homepage of the server.
 * Click "save"
 * Return to the root of your site to see the enabled prosthetic.